As an attorney in Nexsen Pruet’s Tax Group, Jim focuses his practice in two distinct areas: employee benefits and state and local tax.

 Jim found his way to South Carolina by way of the Chattooga River (of Deliverance fame), where he worked as a whitewater rafting guide.
 These days, he prefers the tranquility of the Midlands’ many blackwater rivers, where he can still be found many weekends.

 In addition, Jim remains active with the Harvard Alumni Association, conducting admission interviews for prospective students and making presentations on behalf of the university.
+In July 2014, Jim accepted a three-year appointment with the South Carolina State Guard to serve as Captain in the State Guard’s Judge Advocate program, where he provides legal advice regarding exempt organization and other tax issues.

 Prior to moving to South Carolina, Jim worked in the Public Affairs department of the Boston Red Sox for five years, and was lucky enough to be with the team for their World Series championship run in 2004.
 Stop by and ask to see his World Series ring!